casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sdk/script-sdk.md

 ## Casper SDK for JavaScript {#casper-sdk-for-javascript}

-The [TypeScript/JavaScript SDK](https://github.com/casper-ecosystem/casper-js-sdk) allows developers to interact with the Casper Network using TypeScript or JavaScript.
+The [TypeScript/JavaScript SDK](https://github.com/casper-ecosystem/casper-js-sdk) allows developers to interact with a Casper network using TypeScript or JavaScript.
 This section covers different examples of using the Casper JS SDK.

 ## Installation {#installation}